Kubernetes ImagePullBackOff: It’s Not the Registry (It’s IAM)

 The Lie

-But here’s the kicker: your Kubernetes node is leading you on.
+But your Kubernetes node is leading you on.

-ImagePullBackOff is just Kubernetes’ way of saying, “I tried to pull the image, it didn’t work, and now I’m gonna wait longer before I try again.”
+ImagePullBackOff is Kubernetes saying “I tried to pull the image, it didn’t work, and now I’m going to wait longer before I try again.”
 It doesn’t tell you what really happened.
-The real issue?
-Your token died quietly in the background.
+The real issue: your token died quietly in the background.

 So you burn hours checking Docker Hub, thinking it’s down.
 Meanwhile, the actual problem is that your node’s IAM role can’t talk to the cloud provider’s authentication service.